skip-mev/connect/oracle/config/README.md

 * A WebSocket configuration that defines the various WebSocket configurations that the oracle will use to fetch prices from the provider.
 * A type that defines the type of provider - specifically this is currently either a price or market map provider.
 Price providers supply price feeds for a given set of markets, while a market map provider supplies the desired markets that need to be fetched.
 Market map providers allow the side-car to be updated with new markets without needing to restart the side-car.

-> Note: Typically only one of either the API or websocket config is required.
+> Note: Typically only one of either the API or WebSocket config is required.
 However, some providers may require both.
 Please read the provider's documentation to learn more about how to configure the provider.
 Each provider provides sensible defaults for the API and WebSocket configurations that should be used for most cases.
 This should be modified with caution.

 ```go
 type ProviderConfig struct {